moaazsidat/react-native-qrcode-scanner/README.md

 ## Getting started

-To install and begin using react-native-qrcode-scanner:
+To install and start using react-native-qrcode-scanner:

 `npm install react-native-qrcode-scanner`

 `react-native link react-native-qrcode-scanner`

 ## Usage
-To use react-native-qrcode-scanner, `import` the `react-native-qrcode-scanner` module and use the <QRCodeScanner /> tag.
+To use react-native-qrcode-scanner, `import` the `react-native-qrcode-scanner` module and use the `<QRCodeScanner />` tag.

 ```js
 'use strict';